DARIAEngineering/dcaf_case_management/docs/SETUP.md

 Any errors will show up in your terminal in the window you are running the `up` command in.

 If the server won't start, it may not have cleanly shut down.
-Run `rm tmp/pids/server.pid` to remove the leftover server process and run `docker-compose up` again.
+Run `rm tmp/pids/server.pid` to remove the leftover server process and run `docker compose up` again.

 If you're using a Windows 10 machine to run docker, we strongly suggest downloading and using [Docker-Desktop](https://www.docker.com/products/docker-desktop).
 The Docker-Desktop experience on Windows 10 is mostly very smooth these days, but there are a couple common "gotchas" we've seen while developing this (and other) apps.
 One of our core maintainers keeps additional info on this [here](https://github.com/mdworken/MKD-Docker-Windows-Rails).
 If you run into issues that are not covered there, or if you have suggestions to improve the readability of the repo, please let us know!
 We're happy to help debug, and once we understand the issues you've seen, you'll have helped future users who may encounter the same issue.